AJGreaves/portrait-artist/README.md

 - Footer Social Icons - Exist on [every page](../index.html) and allows all users to access the social platforms that the artist uses.
 - Call to Action Buttons - Exist on [every page](../index.html) and guide potential clients through the process of viewing artwork, learning about pricing and the order process, and finally making first contact for their order.
 - [Promotional Video](../index.html) - Allows potential clients to connect with the artist, see her working in the studio and view some of her work.
 Creates connection and emotional response.
-- [About Page](#) - Allows potential clients to connect with the artist without overloading them with information.
+- [About Page](about.html) - Allows potential clients to connect with the artist without overloading them with information.
-- [Gallery Page](#) - Allows all visitors to the website to view thumbnail images of the artist's work.
+- [Gallery Page](gallery.html) - Allows all visitors to the website to view thumbnail images of the artist's work.
 Each thumbnail can be clicked to open an individual fancybox viewer.
-- [Fancybox Viewer](#) - Allows potential clients on the Gallery page to view the artist's work in more detail, to move to the next image, previous image or return to the gallery.
+- [Fancybox Viewer](gallery.html) - Allows potential clients on the Gallery page to view the artist's work in more detail, to move to the next image, previous image or return to the gallery.
-- [Pricing Tables](#) - Allow potential clients to understand the pricing of custom artwork by structuring it in an logical way.
+- [Pricing Tables](pricing) - Allow potential clients to understand the pricing of custom artwork by structuring it in an logical way.
-- [How to Order Timeline](#) - Allows potential clients to understand the steps involved in ordering their artwork.
+- [How to Order Steps Guide](how-to-order.html) - Allows potential clients to understand the steps involved in ordering their artwork.
-- [Contact Form](#) - Allows potential clients to ask questions, and/or make the first step in their ordering process.
-Allows easy access to contact details for the artist to make first sales call.
+- [Contact Form](contact.html) - Allows potential clients to ask questions, and/or make the first step in their ordering process.
-- [Upload option](#) on Contact form - Allows clients to upload photograph(s) they would like the artist to use for their custom portrait.
+- [Upload option](contact.html) on Contact form - Allows clients to upload a photograph they would like the artist to use for their custom portrait.

-### Features Left to Implement
+### Features to Implement in future
 - GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business complies with the EU data protection law. - Javascript Needed
 - Add CAPTCHA to contact form - Allows business to protect the contact form from spam. - Javascript Needed
 - contact form Send button change from *Send* to *Processing* and then when complete changes to *Sent*. - Javascript Needed